Fractal Reports Profit Growth of 109% for Q4

 Growth was led by a strong performance in the Healthcare and Life Sciences (HLS) segment which grew 82% YoY and the Banking, Financial Services, and Insurance (BFSI) segment which grew 42% YoY.
 The Consumer-Packaged Goods and Retail (CPGR) segment grew at 11% YoY, while the Telecom, Media and Technology (TMT) segment declined 19% YoY due to client-specific issues.

-Fractal further expanded its relationships with existing clients resulting in a Net Revenue Retention3 (NRR) of 112% in Q4 FY26.
+Fractal further expanded its relationships with existing clients resulting in a Net Revenue Retention1 (NRR) of 112% in Q4 FY26.
 During the period, Fractal had an industry-leading Net Promoter Score (NPS) of 81.

 FY 2026 Performance